 The output should show user:jellyfin:r-x in the ACL entries, confirming Jellyfin has read and execute access to the specified path.
 With these permissions configured, Jellyfin can now access your media files.

-When you want to securely access your Jellyfin Media Server remotely without exposing it directly to the internet, set up an SSH tunnel.
+When you want to securely access your Jellyfin Media Server remotely without exposing it directly to the internet, set up an SSH tunnel on Ubuntu.
 This approach is useful when you don’t have a domain name or reverse proxy configured, as SSH provides encrypted access through a secure tunnel.

 First, ensure SSH is installed on your Ubuntu server.
-If you haven’t installed OpenSSH server yet, you can install it with the following command:
+If you haven’t installed OpenSSH server yet, install it with the following command:

 sudo apt install openssh-server -y